 - a rest period of 30 minutes during a work shift of more than 5 hours of consecutive work

 - overtime pay for more than 8 hours worked in a 24-hour period or more than 44 hours in a work week

 - general holiday pay if the holiday falls on a normal work day and you have worked for the same employer for 30 work days or more in the 12 months preceding the general holiday.

 If you have questions or need further information:

 Weighing the rewards and challenges of part-time work

-Understanding the rewards and challenges of part-time work can help you prepare for a part-time job and know in advance whether it will meet your employment needs.
+Understanding the rewards and challenges of part-time work can help you prepare for a part-time job.
+It will help you know in advance whether part-time work will meet your employment needs.
 Only you can decide if part-time employment is right for you.